-To exit Secure mode if Normal/Secure Code was lost:
+To replace a lost Normal/Secure Code:

 - 1. Remove power from the power supply unit. - 2.
 Press the REX button on the power supply unit. - 3.
 Apply power to the unit with the REX button pressed. - 4.
-Release the REX button. - 5.
-You now have 10 seconds to exit Secure mode using the initial default Normal/Secure code 3838. - 6.
-Program a new Normal/Secure code as described in Section 5.9.6.
+Release the REX button. - You now have 10 seconds to exit Secure mode using the initial default Normal/Secure code 3838. - Program a new Normal/Secure code as described in Section 5.9.6.